pursuitdan/fizzbuzz/README.md

 # fizzbuzz

-just a small python version of bizzbuzz
+just a small python version of fizzbuzz